SatyrDiamond/my-stars/README.md

 ## Zig

+- [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI
 - [mkeeter/futureproof](https://github.com/mkeeter/futureproof) - A live editor for fragment shaders, powered by Neovim, WebGPU, and Zig!
 - [orhun/linuxwave](https://github.com/orhun/linuxwave) - Generate music from the entropy of Linux 🐧🎵
 - [Jarred-Sumner/hop](https://github.com/Jarred-Sumner/hop) -